 Community solar.
 Oregon's community solar law, enacted by the Oregon legislature in 2016, is designed to allow Oregonians to invest in solar projects that are tied directly into the grid, and be paid back through a credit on their electric bill.
-The Oregon Public Utility Commission (PUC) is currently drafting rules under this law, which is scheduled to go into effect in mid-2017.
-OCPC is following the rulemaking process, and depending on the final structure of the program, may develop community solar projects.
-There is no assurance that the PUC will develop rules that are congruent with OCPC's business model and such rules could undermine the profitability of OCPC Projects.
+The Oregon Public Utility Commission (PUC) is currently implementing rules under this law, which is scheduled to go into effect in late 2019 or early 2020.
+OCPC is following the implementation process, developing one community solar project, and looking at other potential projects.
+There is no assurance that the PUC will develop rules that are congruent with OCPC's business model and the Community Solar program could undermine the profitability of OCPC other Projects.

 Future developments at the PUC.
 The Oregon PUC has wide rulemaking and enforcement authority in Oregon's energy landscape, including the authority to make changes that could affect OCPC Projects.
 For example, the PUC's actions could make it more difficult or more expensive to connect to the electrical grid, which could make it more expensive to develop OCPC Projects.
 In June 2015, the Oregon Legislature directed the PUC to study and recommend the most effective, efficient and equitable approach to incentivizing the development and use of solar photovoltaic energy systems in this State.
-The effect of this study, called the "Investigation to Determine the Resource Value of Solar (Oregon PUC Docket #UM1716) on solar projects in Oregon won't be known until the study is completed, which is expected in mid-2017.
+The effect of this study, called the "Investigation to Determine the Resource Value of Solar (Oregon PUC Docket #UM1716) on solar projects in Oregon won't be known until the study is completed.
 Initial drafts of the study, however, have been challenged by various consumer, government and industry groups for potentially reducing the support available for solar energy development.
 It is possible that changes, if any, resulting from the resource value of solar tariff study could make it harder for OCPC to develop new Projects, or negatively affect the returns available from existing OCPC projects.